sbondok/lab-k8s/README.md

   type: Recreate

-## By default the current namespace is default, but if we need to change it to another namespace we first create that namespace and set it current one!
+## By default the current namespace is <<default>>, but if we need to change it to another namespace we first create that namespace and set it as current one!

 - kubectl create namespace <namespace name>
 - kubectl config set-context --current --namespace=<namespace name>

-Now if we create any pod or deployment will be put into bond namespace
+Now if we create any pod or deployment it will be placed into bond namespace.